trpc/trpc/www/docs/server/server-side-calls.md

 slug: /server/server-side-calls
 ---

-You may need to call your procedure(s) directly from the same server they're hosted in, `router.createCaller()` can be used to achieve this.
+You may need to call your procedure(s) directly from the same server they're hosted in, `createCallerFactory()` can be used to achieve this.
+This is useful for server-side calls and for integration testing of your tRPC procedures.

 :::info